 Not all products are created equal and not all have the same results.
 Many, in fact, result in serious complications and injuries.
 These include:

-- Adherence, where the mesh sticks to internal tissue
+- Adhesion, where the mesh sticks to internal tissue

 - Bowel obstruction